NexPlayer/Android-SDK/advanced.md

 The msg parameter contains information about the condition that has changed.

-Because multiple calls to this function can be issued for the same event, unknown values for msg should generally be ignored.
+Since multiple calls to this function can be issued for the same event, unknown values for msg should generally be ignored.
 To handle general status changes that affect content information without processing duplicate messages, the best approach is just to handle NEXPLAYER\_STATUS\_REPORT\_CONTENT\_INFO\_UPDATED.

 To determine the new content information when this event occurs, call getContentInfo or getContentInfoInt.